DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 ### Security Governance

 * Defined as "the collection of practices related to supporting, evaluating, defining and directing an organization's security efforts"
+* the framework of policies, processes, and controls that ensure an organization’s information security strategy aligns with its business objectives, complies with regulations, and manages risk effectively.
 * seeks to compare the security processes and infrastructure used within an organization with knowledge and insights obtained from external sources
 * implementation of a security solution and a management method that are tightly interconnected
 * Performed by a board of directors or governance committee